 Heavy-duty construction with an outside carbon fiber cage allows the derailleur to resist dents and scratches.
 Outer jockey wheel rides smoothly through gear changes without getting hung up on the chain.
 Comes in multiple speeds.

-Heavier and more expensive than other rear bike derailleurs.
+Heavier and more expensive than others.

 Derailleur is the French word for a bicycle gear mechanism that moves the bike chain from one cog or sprocket to another.
 The derailleur also has a mechanism for taking up the slack in the chain as it moves to smaller cogs.